developer-biswambar/ifcer/docs/VALIDATION_SERVICE_USAGE.md

 # Validation Service Usage Guide

 The `ValidationService` provides independent signature validation functions that can be used anywhere in the codebase.
-It mimics regulatory authority validation processes.
+It mimics regulatory authority validation processes for P7M files with embedded content.

 ## Features

-- ✅ Manifest structure validation
-- ✅ File hash verification (SHA256, SHA512, SHA1)
 - ✅ P7M/PKCS#7 structure verification
+- ✅ Embedded file extraction from P7M
+- ✅ File integrity verification (embedded vs original)
 - ✅ Cryptographic signature verification
 - ✅ Certificate validation (expiration, validity dates)
 - ✅ Can be used independently or integrated into workflows